dproctor/headed-south/about.md

 permalink: /about/
 ---

+Hi, we're Devon Proctor and Caitlin Hewitt.
 Ever since we graduated from Stanford in 2010 and took our first bike tour from Berlin to Amsterdam to Paris, we have dreamed of biking across a continent (or two).
 Despite years of squeezing in adventure to our vacations, our weekends and even the occasional mid-week overnight, we still craved a bigger adventure than our 9-5(ish) tech jobs and life in San Francisco would allow.
 As soon as we started dreaming up just what some time off to bike might look like, we each pushed the vision farther until we settled on the longest mountain range in the world, something like 18,000 miles.
 And we simply couldn’t come up with any good reason why we shouldn’t do it.

 <div>
   <img src="{{ site.baseurl }}/assets/img/caitlin-devon-dressed-up.jpg"